Midway Studios San Diego: Shift to home consoles, rebrand and sale

+Sale to THQ and rename

 On July 10, 2009, Midway confirmed all their remaining assets would be sold off to Warner Bros.
 Interactive Entertainment (now Warner Bros.
 Games).
 Midway Studios San Diego however was not included and would be closed down.
 On August 9, THQ announced they had acquired the studio from Midway for $200,000.
 The sale of the studio included all assets, except for TNA Impact! as the license went to SouthPeak Games (THQ San Diego would keep the source code for the original 2008 game).

 The first game the developer released under the new name was the game WWE All Stars.
 THQ would later make them the main developer for future UFC licensed games, but it on June 4, 2012, THQ announced that not only that the UFC license would be sold to Electronic Arts, but they would also close THQ San Diego.
 Each of its assets were sold individually, such as the WWE license going to Take-Two Interactive and the Darksiders license going to Nordic Games GmbH.
 Nordic would later buy the THQ name and become THQ Nordic, but the San Diego studio remained closed.